craftingcity/The-Known-World/Marcus.md

 ---
 # Marcus

-> Boxtext description of the character, including their race, height, haircolor?, and common outfit.
+> A tall satyr wearing a vest and only his furs.

 A description of their function in the world.